Sleeping difficulties - a living nightmare!

 What ingredients are in Trust herbal drops?

-Hydroalcoholic extracts of agrimony, passion flower, St John’s Wort, garden angelica, valerian, greater celandine and verbena – Alc.
+Hydroalcoholic extracts of agrimony, passion flower, St John’s Wort, garden angelica, valerian, and verbena – Alc.
 50% vol.

 If you take prescription medication, please inform your doctor or pharmacist.
 Trust herbal drops contain St John’s Wort which may not be combined with prescription medications such as sleeping pills or antidepressants.